3drobotics/solodevguide/book/starting-network.md

 ### Security

 Solo's root SSH password is the same for all devices.
-We recommend not modifying the SSH password.
+We recommend not modifying the SSH password, as the [solo cli](starting-utils.html) will no longer be able to connect.
 Instead, improve security on your device by [changing the WiFi SSID and password](https://3drobotics.com/kb/setting-wifi-password/) via the app.